King Power Stadium: Men's football

-On 4 April 2014, Leicester won 2-1 against Sheffield Wednesday.
-The win put them on the brink of promotion back to the Premier League, and the next day their Premier League status was confirmed as results went in Leicester's favour.
+On 4 April 2014, Leicester won 2–1 against Sheffield Wednesday.
+The win put them on the brink of promotion back to the Premier League after 10 years, and on the following day, the club's Premier League status was confirmed as results went in their favour.

-On 3 May 2014, Leicester lifted the 2013–14 Championship title following a 1–0 home victory over Doncaster Rovers.
+On 3 May 2014, Leicester lifted the 2013–14 Championship title at home to Doncaster Rovers.
+This was the club's 7th second tier title.

-On 21 September 2014, Leicester went on to produce one of the greatest comebacks in Premier League history, as they won 5-3 against Manchester United at King Power Stadium.
+On 21 September 2014, Leicester went on to produce one of the greatest comebacks in Premier League history, as they won 5–3 against Manchester United at King Power Stadium.
 They came back from 3–1 down with 30 minutes left to score four goals.

-On 8 August 2015, the stadium recorded what is believed to be the current highest ever league attendance.
-Leicester won 4–2 against Sunderland F.C in their first match of the 2015–16 Premier League season.
+On 8 August 2015, the stadium recorded its current highest ever league attendance of 32,242.
+Leicester won 4–2 against Sunderland in their first match of the 2015–16 Premier League season.

-On 7 May 2016, Leicester City lifted the 2015–16 Premier League trophy following a 3–1 win versus Everton, less than a week after officially becoming champions as Tottenham Hotspur failed to beat Chelsea.
+On 7 May 2016, Leicester City lifted the 2015–16 Premier League trophy following a 3–1 win over Everton, less than a week after officially becoming champions as Tottenham Hotspur failed to beat Chelsea.
 Andrea Bocelli performed live before the match.

-On 27 September 2016, the stadium hosted its first ever European football match since its opening in 2002.
-Leicester won 1–0 against FC Porto in the UEFA Champions League.
+On 27 September 2016, the stadium hosted its first ever competitive European football match since opening in 2002.
+Leicester won 1–0 against Porto in the UEFA Champions League.

-On 14 March 2017, at the stadium the club played its UEFA Champions League last-16 second leg fixture against Sevilla FC.
+On 14 March 2017, at the stadium the club played its UEFA Champions League last-16 second leg fixture against Sevilla.
 The match finished 2–0 on the night, and 3–2 on aggregate which resulted in Leicester reaching the quarter-finals of the competition.

 On 11 September 2018, the stadium hosted a friendly between the England national team and Switzerland.
-England won 1-0 with a goal from Marcus Rashford, with then Leicester left-back Ben Chilwell making his England debut as a 79th minute substitute at his home stadium.
+England won 1–0 with a goal from Marcus Rashford.
+Leicester left-back Ben Chilwell made his England debut as a 79th-minute substitute at his home stadium.

-On 30 July 2022, the stadium hosted the FA Community Shield due to Wembley Stadium hosting the final of UEFA Women's Euro 2022 on the following day.
+On 30 July 2022, the stadium hosted the FA Community Shield due to Wembley hosting the final of UEFA Women's Euro 2022 on the following day.
 As the holders, Leicester City were invited to host.
 This made Leicester the only club to host this fixture at two different stadia, following Filbert Street in 1971.

+On 25 March 2023, the stadium hosted its fourth England international match to date.
+England U21s played against France U21s in a friendly.

+On 4 May 2024, the club lifted the 2023–24 Championship title at home to Blackburn Rovers.
+This was Leicester's 8th second tier title.